EntilZha/docker-workshop/README.md

 commands there are.

 There are quite a few, below are the most commonly used and most helpful:
-* build: builds a new image based on a Dockerfile.
-* exec: run a command within an already running container.
-This is extremely helpful for debugging.
-In practice you would use `docker exec -it image_name bash`.
-This tells docker to execute bash, interactively (-i) with pseudo-TTY allowing you to run arbitrary bash commands interactively.
-* run: run an already built image as a new container
-* kill: stop a running container
-* rm: remove a stopped container
-* logs: prints a containers logs.
-This is useful for debugging problems when running containers in the background

 Now, lets try building and running the application.
 Keep in mind we need to:
 * Pass the API secret key to `docker run`